 Have you prepared appropriate supporting material for proceedings in a timely manner so as to protect the caveat or to resist an application for removal?

-Aherns Lawyers provides services on all caveat matters including the removal of caveats.
+Aherns Lawyers provides legal advice on all caveat matters including the removal of caveats.